$B_s \to \mu^+ \mu^-$ in a Two-Higgs-Doublet Model with flavour-changing up-type Yukawa couplings: 2HDM with suppressed down-type FCNC couplings

 with complex coefficients $c, \ldots, b_{22}$.

 Concerning \eq{spu} several comments are in order: \begin{itemize} \item The spurion expansion is only meaningful, if the contributions to the off-diagonal elements of $\epsilon^d$ from higher electroweak orders (with five or more Yukawa matrices) are small, so that they can be neglected.
 A sufficient condition for this is realised in scenarios in which $c_{11},\ldots, b_{22}$ are induced by one-loop contributions in either the UV completion or the 2HDM, while terms with $(2n+1)$ spurions are only generated at $n$-loop order and beyond.
 We consider this scenario throughout this paper.\footnote{A different application of \eq{spu}, in which $c_{11},\ldots, b_{22}={\cal O}(1)$ is allowed, is the case that $Y^u$ and $\epsilon^u$ are almost aligned, so that \eq{mdum} means small off-diagonal matrix elements of these matrices in the chosen basis.
-Since $Y^u_{33}, \epsilon^u_{33}={\cal O}(1)$ and further $Y^d_{33}={\cal O}(1)$ is possible, some terms with five spurions must be added to \eq{spu}, just as in the MFV case of Ref.~\cite{DAmbrosio:2002vsn}.} Additional QCD corrections (e.g.\ an extra loop with a gluon) comply with the pattern in \eq{spu}, i.e.\ QCD renormalises the coefficients, but does not induce new ones. \item By rotating $\mx{H_u,H_d}$ in \eq{lyd} one can eliminate $c$ in \eq{spu}.
+Since $Y^u_{33}, \epsilon^u_{33}={\cal O}(1)$ and further $Y^d_{33}={\cal O}(1)$ is possible, some terms with five spurions must be added to \eq{spu}, just as in the MFV case of Ref.~\cite{DAmbrosio:2002vsn}.} Additional QCD corrections (e.g.\ an extra loop with a gluon) comply with the pattern in \eq{spu}, i.e.\ QCD renormalises the coefficients, but does not induce new ones. \item By rotating $(H_u,H_d)$ in \eq{lyd} one can eliminate $c$ in \eq{spu}.
 But in general radiative corrections bring this term back and a counterterm to $c$ is needed, unless one corrects the rotation in each order of perturbation theory.
-It is therefore advisable to keep $c$ in \eq{spu}; we treat it as a perturbative quantity with $c=0$ at tree level. \item The decay $B_s\to \mu^+\mu^-$ involves the FCNC vertex $\ov{Q}_j$-$d_{Rk}$-$H_d$ with $(j,k)=(2,3)$.
+It is therefore advisable to keep $c$ in \eq{spu}; we treat it as a perturbative quantity with $c=0$ at tree level. \item The decay $B_s\to \mu^+\mu^-$, which is the focus of the phenomenological analysis in this paper, involves the FCNC vertex $\ov{Q}_j$-$d_{Rk}$-$H_d$ with $(j,k)=(2,3)$.
 The dominant one-loop vertex diagram involves an internal $H_d$ line and the product $Y^dY^{d\dagger} Y^d $ or $\epsilon^u\epsilon^{u\dagger} Y^d $ stemming from the three $H_d$ Yukawa couplings.
 The UV divergences can be cancelled by counterterms to $c_{11}$ and $b_{11}$. \item With \eq{mdum} we can trade $Y^{u,d}$ in \eq{spu} for the quark masses and CKM elements.
 Compared to the SM we find 14 additional complex parameters, the 9 entries of $\epsilon^u$ and $c_{11},\ldots b_{22}$.
 Yet it is much more convenient to express observables in terms of $g_{jk}^u$ of \eq{eq:yuklag} instead of $\epsilon^u_{jk}$ and then use \eqsand{adu}{spu} (with \eq{mdum}) to calculate the $g_{jk}^d$ in terms of the coefficients of the spurion expansion.
-While this procedure is needed in a global analysis of all available data ---which is beyond the scope of this paper---, the study of $b\to s$ transitions alone will simply involve $g_{ct}$ and $g_{tt}$. \end{itemize} In a practical calculation it is cumbersome to implement the renormalisation procedure in the described way, by providing counterterms to $\epsilon^u_{jk}$ and $c,\ldots, b_{22}$.
+While this procedure is needed in a global analysis of all available data ---which is beyond the scope of this paper---, the study of $b\to s$ transitions alone will simply involve $g_{ct}$ and, with CKM suppression, $g_{ut}$ and $g_{tt}$. \end{itemize} In a practical calculation it is cumbersome to implement the renormalisation procedure in the described way, by providing counterterms to $\epsilon^u_{jk}$ and $c,\ldots, b_{22}$.
 Instead, it is much easier to renormalise the $g_{jk}^{u,d}$.
 If one renormalises all $g_{jk}^{u,d}$ in the $\ov{\rm MS}$ scheme, one automatically complies with SU(2)$\times$U(1) gauge symmetry.
 Therefore it is sufficient to choose the $g_{jk}^{d}$ in such a way that \eq{spu} is obeyed at tree level.
 In our calculation we will only need a counterterm to $g_{sb}$ (in addition to the usual QCD counterterms for the SM parameters), if $m_s$ is set to zero.
-If $m_s$ is kept, one finds primed Wilson coefficients which require a counterterm to $g_{bs}$.
+If $m_s$ is kept non-zero, an additional counterterm to $g_{bs}$ is required.